demisto/content/Packs/EWS/Integrations/EwsExtension/README.md

 2. Search for O365 - EWS - Extension.

-3. Authentication / Authorization methods:
+3. Authentication / Authorization method:

-    1. OAuth2.0 authorization (recommended):
+    - OAuth2.0 authorization (recommended):

         1. Click **Add an instance** to create and configure a new integration instance.